RedHatOfficial/ansible-role-redhat_satellite6_installation/playbook_example/README.md

 #Satellite deployment

-This playbook install all dependecies required by satellite, register RHN, install satellite, and create some basic configuration of satellite.
+This playbook install all dependencies required by satellite, register RHN (if satellite_connected == true), install satellite, and create some basic configuration of satellite.

 ##Configuration